VictorGerin/time_priority_order_algoritmh/README.md

   11:00   11:30   12:00   12:30   13:00   13:30   14:00   14:30   15:00   15:30   16:00   16:30
 ```

+## Todo

+1. Create a Benchmark and caracterize memory and time

 ## How works

 First any object has to define a start and finish mark for example Obj D above starts at 13:00 and